Information For Faculty

 The Three Roles of Faculty with the Credit-Bearing Internship Program

 Faculty members are key partners in the credit-bearing internship program – as faculty internships supervisors, as departmental internship coordinators, and as overall advocates for academic internships.
-Your support directly contributes to the success of the internship program here at Millersville University.
+Your support directly contributes to the success of the students and of the internship program here at Millersville University.
 When faculty recommend internships to students, they listen.

 Credit-bearing internship experiences at Millersville University are considered academic courses.
 As such, there are specific requirements for all parties involved.
 As credit-bearing internships are reciprocal experiences, it is important that all parties understand the responsibilities involved.
 Click HERE for the document specific to the roles and responsibilities of the faculty supervisor, department internship coordinator, Experiential Learning and Career Management, the student and the employer.
 Below are the details for the faculty components.